kkrt-labs/kakarot-rpc/README.md

 For the [hive rpc compatibility tests](https://github.com/kkrt-labs/hive/tree/master/simulators/ethereum/rpc-compat), the following tests are skipped:

-- debug_getRawBlock/get-block-n: debug API is currently not supported by the Kakarot RPC.
+- debug_getRawBlock/get-block-n: the Kakarot implementation currently
-- debug_getRawBlock/get-genesis: debug API is currently not supported by the Kakarot RPC.
+  doesn't compute the block hash following EVM standards.
-- debug_getRawBlock/get-invalid-number: debug API is currently not supported by the Kakarot RPC.
+- debug_getRawBlock/get-genesis: see `debug_getRawBlock/get-block-n`.
 - debug_getRawHeader/get-block-n: debug API is currently not supported by the Kakarot RPC.
 - debug_getRawHeader/get-genesis: debug API is currently not supported by the